aljawaid/PluginManager/README.md

 #### _Plugin for [Kanboard](https://github.com/fguillot/kanboard "Kanboard - Kanban Project Management Software")_

-Replace the Installed Plugins section within the Kanboard interface with Plugin Manager and revamp the Plugins Directory (also within the interface).
-Add a new section for troubleshooting plugins.
+Replace the Installed Plugins section within the Kanboard interface.
+The new Plugin Manager and revamped Plugins Directory provides users and developers with an improved comprehensive interface.
+With a new section for troubleshooting plugins featuring common issues with old or outdated plugins, you can further improve your Kanboard setup using the new plugin structure as your guide.

 Features